What is the cost of tuition? How is tuition calculated?

 We understand that life happens and sometimes you may need to drop a class or withdrawal from the semester.
 Please consult with Student Financial Services anytime one of these changes is made.
 There are established refund schedules for all courses and depending on when you withdraw will determine if there are a tuition refund and a financial aid adjustment.

 For most full-semester courses, students have the first 14 days of the semester to drop or withdraw and receive a 100% tuition refund.
 After the 14th day, the student will be responsible to pay for the course(s).
-First and second term courses can be dropped up to the 4th day of the course and receive a 100% refund.
+First and second term courses can be dropped up to the fourth day of the course and receive a 100% refund.
 Flexibly scheduled courses and some other courses that have attendance requirements may have a specialized refund date.
-View the schedule for summer semester courses.
+View the list of courses and their refund deadlines.

 Please review the academic calendar to determine when a class can be dropped for a full tuition refund.
 Flex and term courses have specific dates determined each semester so please contact us with specific questions.